i-e-b/StreamDb/README.md

 * A generalised page storage system, using fixed size pages
 * Every page is monotonically versioned
 * Every page contains enough meta data to reconstruct a partial database
-* Pages are garbage collected once enough versions behind -- perhaps only by explicit user request
+* Pages are garbage collected once enough versions behind
 * Data is referred to with a GUID identifier
-* Data is stored as binaries objects
+* Data is stored as binary objects
 * A special path object is maintained to link string paths to object GUIDs

 ## Goals: